NattyXO/alx-system_engineering-devops/0x02-shell_redirections/README.md

+prints “Hello, World”,
+followed by a new line
+Natty
-0.) prints “Hello, World”, followed by a new line to the standard output echo
+to the standard output echo